A Noodle Story – Singapore Style Ramen At Amoy That Deserves Our Support, With Michelin Bib Gourmand

 The two guys were really preparing it bowl by bowl, without the short cuts that would compromise taste.

-The presentation itself was already note-worthy, especially when I peaked at how Ben carefully arrangeed each item on the bowl.
+The presentation itself was already note-worthy, especially when I peaked at how Ben carefully arranged each item on the bowl.

 Tender cha-su, Hong Kong-style wontons, soy-flavoured hot spring egg, crispy potato-wrapped prawn, freshly sliced scallions and red pepper sit neatly on top of the thin, springy noodles.